eroicaleo/doctut2/notes/NotesOnHowToReadABook.md

 the virtues, both moral and intellectual, although other goods are also recognized as necessary for happiness, such as wealth, health, friends and a just society in which to live.

+## Mastering the Multiplicity: The Art of Outlining a Book

+Formula: The whole book is about so and so and such and such.
+(1) The author accomplished this plan in 5 major parts, the first part is so and so, the 2nd part is such and such, ...
+(2) The first of these major part is divided into 3 sections ...
+(3) The 1st section of 1st part

+Good readers need to do it habitually.
+But we just need to do it approximately, otherwise it can be an infinite amount work for readers.
+Then the authors use US constitution as an example.
+The authors also use Ethics of Aristotle as another example.
+The Ethics has 10 books, but the outline doesn't have to correspond to the 10 books.
+Use authors' sectional division as a guide, but no rely on them passively.
+Without step 3, step 2 is just a guess.
+We need to go through step 2 to understand how and why we state the unity.

+## The reciprocal arts of reading and writing

+Reading and writing are reciprocal.
+Reading needs to find out the skeleton under the flesh, writing needs to put flesh on the skeleton. (让文章有血有肉).
+Writing needs to have unity, clarity and coherence.
+Clarity means each part of the writing is distinctive and coherence means all the parts are hanged together in an orderly disposition.

+## Discover authors intention

+The readers need to grasp the primary and subordinate questions and their order.
+The authors gave some examples of questions.

+## The first stage of analytical reading